lzim/teampsd/resources/design/lucidchart/readme.md

 ## Cognitive Interview & Screen Casting
-**CTA Think ALoud**
+**CTA Think Aloud**
 Test ability to build on existing LucidChart knowledge by adding integration to GitHub forked TeamPSD repo.
 Think of the average use - don't use pro account.
 Test if I can teach my self - link GitHub forked repo and LucidChart.
 Prototype of prototype LucidChart & GitHub continuous integration to improve the Team PSD 2.0 workflow.
-Final prototypes can be added by pull-requests to other users repos.
+Final prototypes can be added by pull-requests to other users’ repos.

 **Problem & Hypothesis for Solution**: Team PSD pain points include: Being able to orient themselves to the workflow of TeamPSD and the need for documentation to support this.
 Need for companion visual guides / maps to orient TeamPSD users to the workflow.
 Current approach is labor and cost intensive - process involves manual updates to LucidChart documents every time changes are made to the TeamPSD documentation.

 **Hypothesis**: Team & I need to scale up the use of flow maps to improve user documentation.
-CTA Prototype Video on Youtube CTA Prototype for Persona on MS Teams.
+CTA Prototype Video on YouTube CTA Prototype for Persona on MS Teams.
 CTA Prototype for Persona - Need Detailed Documentation:

 **Week 2 & Day 1**: